 The used path implies that BornAgain was installed to the default location.
 If this was not the case, you will have to adjust the path to the BornAgain Python example accordingly.

-key and Windows will attempt to autocomplete long directory names.This kind of manual launching of Python scripts is not very convenient for regular usage and should be considered rather as another validation step.
+Tip: while typing long commands in the command shell you can push the TAB key and Windows will attempt to autocomplete long directory names.This kind of manual launching of Python scripts is not very convenient for regular usage and should be considered rather as another validation step.

 We have provided two more step-by-step tutorials to explain how to run BornAgain examples in a convenient manner using one of two integrated development environments.